University campus in Louisiana

 The state's tech hubs in New Orleans, Baton Rouge, and Lafayette offer significant career opportunities with major employers including Ochsner Health System, Walmart, LSU Health Sciences, and Entergy.
 Public in-state tuition at four-year institutions averages just $5,873, making Louisiana one of the most affordable states for computer science education (College Scorecard).
 Students can also benefit from the Taylor Opportunity Program for Students (TOPS), which covers tuition at Louisiana public institutions for qualifying students (TOPS).
 Whether you're pursuing related fields like Software Engineering in Louisiana, Data Science in Louisiana, or Cybersecurity in Louisiana, the state's diverse institutional network provides accessible entry points and strong regional employer connections for career advancement.

-Computer Science Job Market in Louisiana
+Computer Science Job Market & Salary Data in Louisiana

 Employment Outlook

-Louisiana's computer science job market is supported by a robust pipeline of 31 institutions offering computer science programs across all degree levels (IPEDS).
+Louisiana's computer science job market is supported by a strong pipeline of 31 institutions offering computer science programs across all degree levels (IPEDS).
 The state produced 511 bachelor's degree completions, 178 master's completions, and 18 doctoral completions in 2023, providing a steady stream of talent to regional employers.
 Louisiana's public four-year institutions offer an average in-state tuition of $5,873, making education accessible for local workforce development.
 Major hiring centers include New Orleans-Metairie, Baton Rouge, and Shreveport-Bossier City, where healthcare systems, energy companies, and retail giants maintain significant operations (BLS State Data).

 Salaries by Metro

 Career opportunities extend across multiple industries in Louisiana's largest metropolitan areas.
 New Orleans-Metairie leads as the state's primary tech hub, while Baton Rouge serves as the Capital Region with growing demand in government technology and higher education IT.
 Shreveport-Bossier City represents North Louisiana's emerging tech market.
-Students graduating from Louisiana's top programs—including Louisiana State University, University of Louisiana at Lafayette, and Louisiana Tech University—enter a diversified job market that spans healthcare technology, energy sector IT, and digital transformation initiatives.
+Students graduating from Louisiana's top programs, including Louisiana State University, University of Louisiana at Lafayette, and Louisiana Tech University, enter a diversified job market that spans healthcare technology, energy sector IT, and digital transformation initiatives.
 For comprehensive national salary benchmarks and detailed occupational data, consult BLS occupational resources.

 Online vs On-Campus Computer Science Programs in Louisiana